A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Survey

-Assuming the presence of an image classifier $ f(\boldsymbol{x}): \boldsymbol{x} \in \boldsymbol{X} \to y \in \boldsymbol{Y} $ that generates a prediction $y$ based on an input image $\boldsymbol{x}$, the primary aim of an adversarial attack is to generate an adversarial example $\boldsymbol{x}^{*}$ that closely resembles the clean example $\boldsymbol{x}$ but causes the image classifier $f(\boldsymbol{x})$ to make an incorrect prediction $\boldsymbol{y} ^ {*}$.
+Assuming the presence of an image classifier $ f(\boldsymbol{x}): \boldsymbol{x} \in \boldsymbol{X} \to y \in \boldsymbol{Y} $ that generates a prediction $y$ based on an input image $\boldsymbol{x}$, the primary aim of an adversarial attack is to generate an adversarial example $\boldsymbol{x}^{*}$ that closely resembles the clean example $\boldsymbol{x}$ but causes the image classifier $f(\boldsymbol{x})$ to make an incorrect prediction $y^*$.
 From a technical standpoint, adversarial attack methods can be categorized as either \textbf{non-targeted} or \textbf{targeted}, depending on the attacker's motives.

 Suppose an input image $\boldsymbol{x}$ is properly classified by a model such that its predicted label is $y$, \ie $f(\boldsymbol{x})=y$. \textbf{Non-targeted attack} methods are designed to generate adversarial examples $\boldsymbol{x} ^ {*} $ by adding imperceptible perturbations to clean images $\boldsymbol{x}$, which mislead the classifier into making an incorrect prediction, \ie $f(\boldsymbol{x} ^ {*}) \neq y$. \textbf{Targeted attack} methods are designed to manipulate the classifier into predicting a specific label, such that $f(\boldsymbol{x}^{*}) = y^*$, where $y^*$ represents the target label specified by the attacker and $y^* \neq y$.
 These methods are intended to deceive the classifier into producing a specific output rather than simply causing a misclassification.
 The $L_p$ norm is typically used as a measure of the visibility of the adversarial noise.
-In the case of digital attacks, the adversarial noise is required to be imperceptible to human vision, \ie less than or equal to a certain threshold value $\epsilon$, expressed as ${\Vert \boldsymbol{x}^* - \boldsymbol{x} \Vert}_p \le \epsilon$, as shown in Fig. \ref{fig:formulation_digital_attack}.
+In the case of digital attacks, as shown in Fig. \ref{fig:formulation_digital_attack}, the adversarial noise is required to be imperceptible to human vision, \ie less than or equal to a certain threshold value $\epsilon$, expressed as ${\Vert \boldsymbol{x}^* - \boldsymbol{x} \Vert}_p \le \epsilon$.

-Current adversarial attack methods can be classified into two categories (gradient-based and optimization-based) according to the optimizing strategy adopted to generate the adversarial samples.
+Current adversarial attack methods can be classified into two categories (adversarial optimization and distance optimization) according to the optimizing strategy adopted to generate the adversarial samples.
 In this article, we present the formulation of non-targeted attack methods, and the targeted version can be derived using a similar approach.